Date of Award

 To determine these factors the researcher utilized a quantitative research design, employing a survey and multiple regression analysis.
 The self designed two-part survey was distributed to six hundred South Florida elementary public school teachers who had ELL students in their mainstream classrooms.
 The first part of the survey contained demographic and background questions which were used to obtain the independent variables of the study.
 The second part consisted of thirty statements, the responses which enabled the researcher to determine the attitude of participants (dependent variable).
 The relationships between the variables were studied using multiple regression analysis.

 The major factors contributing to teacher attitude that emerged from the multiple regression study were (in decreasing order of importance): previous cross cultural experience, ethnicity, administrative support and specific training in working with English language learners.

 The results of the study emphasize the importance of participation of all teachers in cultural and linguistic diversity training as part of their teacher preparation programs and ongoing professional development.
 This training should include cross cultural field experiences.
 The significant contribution of ethnicity to teacher attitude underlines the importance of recruiting a diverse faculty of teachers to schools and teacher education programs in institutions of higher education.
 The study also indicates that administrative support is of importance to the success of teachers working with a diverse student population.

 Hirschfield, Gail Ingrid, "Factors Which Affect the Attitudes of Teachers of English Language Learners Enrolled in Mainstream Classrooms" (2004).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 240.